Baby boy grazed by stray bullet in Lawndale

-CHICAGO -- A 7-month-old boy was shot Wednesday in Lawndale on the West Side.
+CHICAGO (WLS) -- A 7-month-old baby was wounded in a shooting on the West Side Wednesday night, Chicago police said.

-He was riding in a vehicle with two family members about 10 p.m. in the 1100-block of South Albany Avenue when a black SUV pulled up alongside and someone inside opened fire at a group standing on the corner, Chicago police said.
+The boy was with two family members inside a car in the 1100-block of South Albany Avenue at about 10 p.m.
+Police said someone inside a black SUV pulled alongside them and fired shots at a group of people outside on the corner.

-A stray bullet grazed the baby on the ankle, and he was taken to Stroger Hospital, where he was listed in fair condition, police said.
-No other injuries were reported.
+A stray bullet grazed the baby's foot and he was brought to Stroger Hospital in fair condition.
+No other injuries were reported in the shooting.

+Police said two women inside the car with the baby are not known to police.

 Baby boy grazed by stray bullet in Lawndale